 With supercells being reported left and right – what are the most typical and telltale signs a storm may be a supercell?

 Not every severe thunderstorm is a supercell, and not every supercell is a severe thunderstorm.
-Many thunderstorms with impressive visual structure are reported as supercells, but may be of other type – such as multicells and squall lines.
+Many thunderstorms with impressive visual structures are reported as supercells but may be of another type – such as multicells and squall lines.

-A significant fraction of supercell thunderstorms are severe, producing large to giant hail, extreme torrential rainfall, severe straight line winds and tornadoes.
-Supercells form in strongly sheared environments with favourable vertical wind profiles and are the least common type of thunderstorms.
-Locally, favourable regional terrain configurations and mesoscale meteorological factors may favour supercell formation.
+A significant fraction of supercell thunderstorms is severe, producing large to giant hail, extreme torrential rainfall, severe straight-line winds, and tornadoes.
+Supercells form in strongly sheared environments with favorable vertical wind profiles and are the least common type of thunderstorms.
+Locally, favorable regional terrain configurations and mesoscale meteorological factors may favor supercell formation.

 1. Tilted updraft

 Supercells form in strongly sheared environments.
 As the wind increases with altitude, it tilts the supercell’s updraft producing a typical slanted appearance.